hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

      - **Changes Made**: A detailed list of modifications and justifications.
    - Code blocks must use the appropriate syntax highlighting tags (e.g., `python`, `markdown`, `json`).

+    If you encounter another comment format - automatically correct in RST.
+    Always check the relevance of comments to the code

 2. **Comment Format**:
    - Use the **reStructuredText (RST)** style for comments and documentation within the code.
    - Example: